A Better Tomorrow: Conception

-A Better Tomorrow drew inspiration from Patrick Lung's The Story of a Discharged Prisoner (1967), a film greatly admired by both John Woo and Tsui Hark.
+The primary inspiration for A Better Tomorrow was Patrick Lung's The Story of a Discharged Prisoner (1967), a film which John Woo and Tsui Hark both greatly admired.
 According to film critic Law Kar, Woo had witnessed Lung directing the movie at Wader Film Studio; Tsui meanwhile, had seen it as a teenager and was impressed by the film's handling of social issues.
 Lung's movies eventually influenced Tsui to venture into filmmaking by creating short films.
 Throughout his career, Tsui kept Discharged Prisoner on his mind, and considered making a dramatic work inspired by it.
 He first suggested an adaptation of Lung's film in the mid-1970s while working at TVB, but his idea was ignored.
 Years later, Tsui would propose a similar project to the studio he was contracted with, Cinema City.
 Due to Cinema City's commercial success with formulaic comedies, they refused, stating that local audiences would not want to watch such a serious movie.

 Undeterred by the rejection, Tsui founded the production company Film Workshop in April 1984 with his wife, Nansun Shi.
 Tsui then approached his friend Woo, who had helped kickstart his directing career by getting him initial contract work with Cinema City, to come write and direct a gangster film.
 Woo himself had been feeling burnt out while working in Taiwan for Cinema City.
 He had originally signed with the studio in hopes of getting more directorial freedom, but had instead been shunted into doing administrative work, stopping only to churn out a couple of company-mandated comedies for money.
 Woo was frustrated by his potential future, as he had desperately wanted to make a gangster film instead.
 In a 2025 interview with Variety, he stated, "Before A Better Tomorrow, I didn't have much chance to try this kind of a style.
 Because I never got any support from the studio or anyone, I wasn't able to experiment."
 Intrigued by Tsui's offer, he came back to Hong Kong in 1985, but was surprised by a perceived cultural shift when he arrived.
 Woo noted that there had been "gangster infiltration into all kinds of businesses—even the film industry—and a widespread feeling that there were no morals left, that many people would do anything to get ahead."
 Taken aback by this, Woo decided that he would direct a film that would bring back and highlight "true values, like honour and chivalry".